Cameron Nordli-Kelemeti: Career

 In November 2018 he made his first team debut for Newcastle as a substitute in a Premiership Rugby Cup win away to Harlequins.
 In February 2021, he joined Jersey Reds on loan in the RFU Championship, playing three times.
 His league debut for Newcastle came in 2021, as a replacement again against Harlequins.

+In October 2023, he was signed by New England Free Jacks.
+He made 14 appearances during the 2024 season.
+The following year he would be a bigger role in the lineup appearing in 15 games and scoring 25 points winning a second straight MLR championship.